CENTER FOR ALGORITHMIC SYSTEMS

 material.
 Students are expected to give at least two presentations each, each presentation

-typically being a 45-minute part of one seminar session.
-(The course will be in
+being a 45-minute part of one seminar session.
+(The course will be in English unless all

 Students are challenged to explore their topics in an active way.
 Towards the end of the

-seminar every participant must write a term paper (in English) of a special topic from the
+seminar every participant must write a summary (in English) of a special topic from the

 seminar domain and present an outline of it, typically based on new research material.

 Students are expected to participate in an active way.
 Attendance is recorded.

 The grade depends on the given presentations (50%), summary reports